avlixa/VideoPac-ZXDOS/README.md

 * Adapted DAC module
 * Clock improvements

+Beta 4:
+* Make visible 10th column of dots in the grid
+* Improvements in stability of ZPU menú
+* Not working on lx25

 === ORIGINAL README: ===
 ------------------------
 This is the MiST port of Arnim Laeuger's implementation of a Videopac console